Explainable Equivariant Neural Networks for Particle Physics: PELICAN: IRC-safety and PELICAN

 Infrared safety (IR-safety) guarantees insensitivity to soft emissions, i.e.~particles with relatively low energies and momenta.
 A family of continuous symmetric observables $f^{(N)}(p_1,\ldots,p_N)$ is said to define an IR-safe observable $f$ if

 for any $N$ and any $p_1,\ldots,p_N,p$, where $\epsilon$ controls how infinitesimally small the considered soft emission $p$ is.

 Collinear safety (C-safety) is a restriction on observables in perturbative QCD that arises from the divergent contributions of collinear emissions of gluons.
 Positive gluon mass would prevent such divergences, which is why C-safety concerns only massless particles.
 We can define C-safety formally as follows: an observable $f(p_1,\ldots,p_N)$ is C-safe if, whenever two massless 4-momenta $p_1$ and $p_2$ become collinear (which happens for massless particles iff $p_1\cdot p_2=0$), the value of $f$ depends only on the total momentum $p_1+p_2$.
-Expressed even more explicitly, C-safety says that setting $p_1=\lambda p$ and $p_2=(1-\lambda)p$ with some 4-vector $p$ such that $p^2=0$ must lead to the same output regardless of the value of $\lambda$, i.e.
+Expressed even more explicitly, C-safety says that setting $p_1=\lambda p$ and $p_2=(1-\lambda)p$ with some 4-vector $p$ such that $p^2=0$ must lead to the same output regardless of the value of $\lambda\in (0,1)$, i.e.

-In Appendix~\ref{appendix_irc} we characterize IRC-safe Lorentz-invariant observables, but the following summary will suffice for the purpose of designing an IRC-safe version of PELICAN.
+In \appref{appendix_irc} we characterize a certain class of IRC-safe Lorentz-invariant observables in terms of polynomial bases, but the following summary will suffice for the purpose of designing an IRC-safe version of PELICAN.
 First, a Lorentz-invariant observable (assumed to be consistently defined for any finite number $N$ of 4-vector inputs) is IR-safe if and only if it has no explicit dependence on the multiplicity $N$.
 More precisely, adding the zero 4-vector to the list of inputs should leave the output value invariant.
-Second, an IRC-safe Lorentz-invariant observable is one that is IR-safe and moreover depends on any of its massless inputs only through their total.
-E.g.~if $p_1,p_2,p_3$ are fixed to be massless, then $f(p_1,p_2,p_3,p_4,\ldots)$ must depend only on $p_1+p_2+p_3$.
-In particular, if all inputs are massless, then all IRC-safe invariant observables are functions of only the jet mass $M^2=\left(\sum_{i} p_i\right)^2$.
-Note, however, that such an observable can still depend on these vectors in an arbitrarily complex fashion away from the massless manifold.
+Second, an IRC-safe Lorentz-invariant observable is one that is IR-safe and moreover depends on any of its massless inputs in such a way that when any number of them become collinear, the observable ends up depending only on the sum of their energies.
+E.g.~if $p_1,p_2,p_3$ are fixed to be massless, then $f(p_1,p_2,p_3,p_4,\ldots)$ must depend only on $p_1+p_2+p_3$ when $p_1\parallel p_2\parallel p_3$.
+Note that such an observable is still completely unrestricted away from the massless manifold.

+It is instructive to reflect on the interplay between IR-safety and C-safety.
+C-safety allows us to exchange momentum between collinear particles without affecting the values of C-safe observables, whereas IR-safety allows us to omit vanishing 4-momenta from the list of inputs.
+C-safety in itself doesn't change the number of input 4-vectors -- it only requires $f$ to be invariant under a certain transformation that mixes collinear massless inputs.
+Meanwhile IR-safety effectively requires $f$ to encode an infinite family of observables $f^{(N)}(p_1,\ldots,p_N)$ for any possible number of inputs with the compatibility condition $f^{(N)}(p_1,\ldots,p_{N-1},0)=f^{(N-1)}(p_1,\ldots,p_{N-1})$.